kkwong44/brainpower/README.md

 ## Credits
 ### Content
-The basic structure of the pages are based on the Cappadocia Tour project i.e  page header and footer.
-Some javascript logics are inspired from the Love Maths project.
+The basic structure of the pages is based on the Cappadocia Tour project i.e page header and footer.
+Some JavaScript logics are inspired from the Love Maths project.

 The footer icons for the Social Media are from: